Yosemite Sightseer murders

 Stayner's father, Delbert, admitted that he thinks his son Cary may have suffered a trauma at age 11, when younger brother Steven, then seven, was abducted in 1972, disappearing for eight years.
 At that time, Steven had been forced to endure sexual abuse by his kidnapper, whom he finally turned in to the police.
 But, says Delbert, puberty-aged Cary endured some emotional hardships because of that incident.

-After graduation from Merced (California) High School, Stayner worked as a window installer at a glass company.
-The Cedar Lodge hired him as a handyman in 1997 and gave him the use of a small apartment on the top floor.
+After graduating from Merced (California) High School, Stayner worked as a window installer at a glass company.
+In 1997, the Cedar Lodge hired him as a handyman and gave him a small apartment on the top floor.
 Management found him to be a hard worker and honest.
 In his capacity, Stayner performed technical and housekeeping duties, everything from fixing electrical and mechanical breakdowns to delivering extra towels and bedding to guests.
 He usually ate lunch and dinner at the motel restaurant.

 Some who knew Cary were shocked at his arrest.
 Sandy Cox, whose husband owned the window company where Stayner worked in Atwater, says, "We've known Cary since he was a little boy...It just doesn't match up.
 Out of respect for his family and the victim's family, we don't want to say anymore."
 Silvina Pelosso’s mother, Raquel, said, ” I just cannot understand how so many people...didn't realize that maybe (Stayner) was the man since I heard that he was interviewed some time ago."